Bitcoin 'miners' face fight for survival as new supply halves

 After the first miner secures a block of transactions, its work is verified by the other miners in the network, and that block is added to the "blockchain" - a shared record of all the transaction data - which is virtually impossible to tamper with.
 The mining, therefore, keeps the whole system going.

-Bitcoin is now accepted by major organizations including U.S. online retailer Overstock.com and travel company Expedia.
+Bitcoin is now accepted by major organisations including U.S. online retailer Overstock.com and travel company Expedia.

 The speed and anonymity of bitcoin transactions, and lack of a central authority overseeing the currency, has drawn in many users, including those who want to get around capital controls.
 It has also attracted investors who see it as a potentially lucrative commodity in itself.